seanhess/html5-drag-drop-anything/README.md

         e.dataTransfer.setDragImage(img, 0, 0)
     })

 You can set it to a div instead, but it only works if the div is already displayed somewhere.
-You can't even render it off screen.

     // this works
     var div = document.getElementById("indicator")